 The Gospel of Thomas

 The early Jesus movement was factionalised and chaotic.
-In the first few centuries after Jesus's death there were multiple groups holding different views and perspectives regarding who Jesus was, and what his message conveyed.
+In the first few centuries after Jesus's death there were multiple groups holding different views and perspectives regarding who Jesus was, and what his message meant.
 The Gospel of Thomas introduces us to a Jesus who advocates oneness.
 A Jesus who tells us that the Divine lives in the All of Everything

 The Apostle Thomas